SERG-Delft/ConsensusTesting/Papers/README.md

 	Used to unit test ripple.
 Easy to define network configurations.
 	Extensions needed in terms of finegrained control over message delivery.
 Maybe create a custom node in the center that controls delivery to all other nodes.
 	Other solution is to position on a lower level as middleware.
 	A lot of freedom in terms of manipulating the protocol.
 Has possibilities for executing arbitrary code at arbitrary times.
+Follows discrete-event simulation https://en.wikipedia.org/wiki/Discrete-event_simulation

 Fitness function for test data generation, mutation adequacy: [paper](Search_based_test_data_generation.pdf) (Mutate the system under test, the more tests fail the better)